A Terminal-by-terminal Guide to LAX Airport

-Los Angeles International Airport (LAX), the third busiest airport in the United States, according to new data from the Federal Aviation Administration, operated almost 708,000 flights in 2018.
+Los Angeles International Airport (LAX) is one of the busiest airports in the United States and the world.
 The airport is located in the South Bay area of Los Angeles County, about 20 miles from downtown Los Angeles and close to the shores of the Santa Monica Bay.
 Los Angeles International Airport is owned and operated by Los Angeles World Airports, a department of the City of Los Angeles.

 From its early days in the 1920s as farmland for wheat, barley, and lima beans, the Bennett Rancho attracted aviators who used part of the property as a landing strip.
 Later in the '20s, local developers pushed for the area to become a major airport.
 In 1927, 640 acres were designated for use as an airport known as Mines Field, and Los Angeles International Airport was born.